rseward/timegrok/README.md

 - in five minutes
 - in twenty five minutes

-Or in precise date expressions such as:
+Or in-precise date expressions such as:

 - next monday
 - last tuesday
 - in 7 days
 - month end

 My motivation for this module is for a personal voice assistant with reminder skills similar to Alexa.
+E.g:
+- Alexa set a reminder for 10 minutes from now

 ## Author